Skip to main content

 • Secondly, the wastewater treatment plant utilizes temperatures between 20-35 degrees Celsius to accelerate biological processes.

-• Thirdly, the wastewater with a temperature between 20-25 degrees Celsius is recovered in the heat pump.
-The wastewater is cooled at approximately 10 degrees Celsius in the heat pump.
+• Thirdly, the wastewater with a temperature between 20 and 25 degrees Celsius is recovered in the heat pump, where it is cooled to approximately 10 degrees Celsius.

-The heat pump facility is set to replace two obsolete oil-fired peak- and reserve-load boilers of 5.1 MW and 8.7 MW from 1968 and 1975.
-By replacing natural gas from oil boilers, the heat pump contributes energy and CO2 savings, benefiting both consumers and the environment.
+The heat pump facility will replace two obsolete oil-fired peak- and reserve-load boilers of 5.1 MW and 8.7 MW from 1968 to 1975.
+The heat pump contributes energy and CO2 savings by replacing natural gas from oil boilers, benefiting consumers and the environment.

 Kalundborg, Denmark